meredithspalmer/NatGeo-AI/MegaDetector.md

 Before we can run MegaDetector, we need to install the following prerequisites:

-**(1) Anaconda**: Anaconda is a free, open-source data science platform that helps users manage Python packages.
+1. **Anaconda**: Anaconda is a free, open-source data science platform that helps users manage Python packages.
 You can download Anaconda [here](https://www.anaconda.com/products/individual).

 On Windows, Anaconda will create two different comand prompts: 'Anaconda Prompt (anaconda3)' and 'Anaconda Powershell Prompt (anaconda3)'. *Use the 'Anacdona Prompt (anaconda3)'* not the powershell prompt.
 For Macs, anaconda will run directly in your terminal.

-**(2) Git**: Git is a free, open-source version control software, i.e., a program for coordinating among programmers by tracking changes in sets of files.
+2. **Git**: Git is a free, open-source version control software, i.e., a program for coordinating among programmers by tracking changes in sets of files.

 - For Windows: download [Git for Windows](https://www.git-scm.comd/download/win).